 At the conclusion of the engagement, we will complete the appropriate sections of the Data Collection Form that summarizes our audit findings.
 It is management's responsibility to submit the reporting package (including financial statements, schedule of expenditures of federal awards, summary schedule of prior audit findings, auditors' reports, and corrective action plan) along with the Data Collection Form to the federal audit clearinghouse.
 We will coordinate with you the electronic submission and certification.
-If applicable, we will provide copies of our report for you to include with the reporting package you will submit to pass-through entities.
-The Data Collection Form and the reporting package must be submitted within the earlier of 30 calendar days after receipt of the auditors' reports or nine months after the end of the audit period.
+If applicable, we will provide copies of our report for you to include with the reporting package must be submitted within the earlier of 30 calendar days after receipt of the auditors' reports or nine months after the end of the audit period.